Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Ultimately, Pinterest is best suited for teens 13 and older who are ready to navigate a platform connected to the wider internet.
 For them, with the right privacy settings and parental guidance, it can be a wonderful tool for creativity and learning.

-For younger children, the risks of stumbling upon mature content are higher, and safer, kid-specific alternatives are a better choice.
+For younger children, the risks of stumbling upon mature content on the Pinterest app are higher, and safer, kid-specific alternatives are a better choice.
+When your child turns 13 and shows digital responsibility, then they may consider having a Pinterest account, but with limited content preferences and a private profile.

-The key is you.
-Your involvement and ongoing conversations about online safety are what will truly determine whether your child’s experience on Pinterest, or any platform, is a positive one.
+The key to your child safely using the Pinterest app is you.
+Your involvement and ongoing conversations about online safety are what will truly determine whether your child’s experience on Pinterest, or any social media platform, is a positive one.

 FAQs